TheChatThatRocks/ChatBackendAPI/README.md

 # For development

+- To deploy all endpoints on local containers run BackendAPI in your IDE with `local`as active profile (VM Options `-Dspring.profiles.active=local`).
+In addition, you must comment last backend-api container from `docker-compose-local.yml` It is useful if you have **debug the backend API**

+- For deploy all system on local containers run `cd deploy && ./deploy_local.sh`.
+Now the active profile will be `localDocker`.
+Remember to uncomment the `backend-api` from docker-compose file.
+It is useful if you are **working in with another endpoint such as ChatClientCLI**

 ## Setup databases and the message broker in docker
 ``` shell script
 # Install docker if it is not installed yet.
 If you don't use snap, you can watch https://docs.docker.com/engine/install/ for other installation methods